LiamD88/milestone-project-1-eminem/README.md

 The website design was created with the idea of the more hardcore eminem fans in mind and to allow any user to navigate easily through the website.
 I chose a dark colour theme as I feel this is easier on the eyes and also fits in with the artist.
 The first 2 webpages home and biography have an all black appearance. the next 3 the music, tour and competition page are black in the upper section and a lighter gray below which allows the site to progress and to keep the theme and website progression consistent.
+I used container-fluid a lot while building this website as I wanted the content to fill the full width of the page.

 Home page is kept minimal and features a sole image of eminem with lyrics fading in and out below, the lyrics range from some of his biggest hits that most listeners would know and then an obscure lyric from a song that only the most hardcore fans would know, making them feel intrigued even further by the site.
 There is a navigation bar at the top which highlights the text in red of the current page you are on and also at the bottom of the page links to social sites.